 We will ensure that projects are run according to the principles of independence, integrity and transparency and all partnerships will bring benefit to people affected by Huntington's disease.
-As a result, we will make available for public viewing reports of funding received from commercial projects and the total amount received from these companies.
+As a result, we will make available for public viewing, in our annual accounts and on our website, reports of funding received from commercial projects and the total amount received from these companies.